amylouiseee/horse-app/README.md

 - I have changed the file directory name for the API so the file structure looks cleaner
 - Using Tailwind CSS for basic formatting as it is quick to set up
 - No extra input validation needed to be made for adding horses, except for name being mandatory
+- Skipped adding pagination for time's sake, but this would be a must if I had the time

 ### Implementations made
 - List horses